product reviewed by moi, Kim Scanlon

 I hope this review was helpful!

 Kimberly Scanlon, M.A.
 CCC-SLP, is a speech language pathologist practicing in Bergen County, NJ.
-She treats children and adults through her private practice Scanlon Speech Therapy, LLC.
-Recently, she published her first book My Toddler Talks: Strategies and Activities to Promote Your Child’s Language Development.
-To learn more, please visit, www.mytoddlertalks.com.
+In addition to running a small private practice, Scanlon Speech Therapy, LLC, she is a devoted mom, wife and dog lover.
+She blogs at www.scanlonspeech.com and www.mytoddlertalks.com.
+Recently, she published her first book, My Toddler Talks: Strategies and Activities to Promote Your Child’s Language Development.